resultugay/OOMD-DesignPatterns/README.md

 The problem statement was given in the file "oomd1819h4.pdf" file.

-Class diagram of the problem was also given.
+Class diagram of the problem was also given in the file "class_diagram.pdf"